The Story of Adorned in Grace

 After hearing this survivor’s story and learning that Compassion Connect had been birthed out of a church home that had a vision for uniting churches to bring the love of Christ to their communities, donors came forward with over 400 used and new wedding dresses to be used as Compassion Connect saw need.

-Simultaneously, a co-founder of Compassion Connect was asked to serve on the Board of Door to Grace, an organization committed to providing safe shelter for teenage victims of trafficking.
-It became obvious: the “gifts” (i.e., all those wedding dresses being stored in our spare bedrooms) were given for the purpose of adorning both victims and volunteers in God’s Grace for the purpose of setting captives free.
+Simultaneously, a co-founder of Compassion Connect was asked to serve on the Board of an organization committed to providing safe shelter for victims of trafficking.
+It became obvious: the “gifts” (i.e., all those wedding dresses being stored in our spare bedrooms) were given for the purpose of raising money and awareness for the plight of human trafficking so prevalent in our city.